mantir/best-graphql-client/README.md

-# Best Javascript GraphQL Client
+# Best Javascript GraphQL Client for the Browser and Node.js

-Just provide the url of any GraphQL endpoint to generate the information the client needs to know and be ready to write queries like this:
+Just provide the url of any GraphQL endpoint to generate the information the client needs and be ready to write queries like this:

 ```javascript
 bgc.get('posts', {where: {title: "Your title"}}, ["author", {comments: ["user"]}])